Damon Jones

-Damon Darron Jones (born August 25, 1976) is an American professional basketball coach and former player who was an assistant coach for the Cleveland Cavaliers of the National Basketball Association (NBA).
+Damon Darron Jones (born August 25, 1976) is an American former professional basketball player best known for playing for the Cleveland Cavaliers of the National Basketball Association (NBA) from 2005 to 2008.

-A combo guard, he played college basketball for three years with the University of Houston Cougars before declaring early for the 1997 NBA Draft, but he went undrafted.
+A combo guard, he played college basketball for three years with the Houston Cougars before declaring early for the 1997 NBA draft, but he went undrafted.
 After his playing career ended, Jones joined the Cavaliers coaching staff.

-High school career
+In October 2025, Jones was arrested by the FBI for his alleged involvement in an illegal gambling scheme.

+Early life

 Jones played for the Ball High School Golden Tornadoes basketball team.
 He went on to the University of Houston after his graduation in 1994.

 Professional career

 A journeyman throughout his career, Jones never played for the same team for more than one season except for 2005–2008, when he played for the Cleveland Cavaliers.
 In his career, he played for ten different teams.

 Jones was most notable for his ability to make three-point field goals.
 In fact, three-point attempts made up the majority of his field goal attempts because his role was often to wait on the outside while teammates such as Shaquille O'Neal, Dwyane Wade, or LeBron James forced double teams.
 Jones was supremely confident of his shot, once proclaiming that he is "the best shooter in the world."